Linaro/website/_pages/downloads.md

 Linaro provides monthly [GCC source archive](https://snapshots.linaro.org/components/toolchain/gcc-linaro/) snapshots of the current Linaro GCC release branch, as well as quarterly releases of pre-built Linaro [GNU cross-toolchain binary archives](https://releases.linaro.org/components/toolchain/binaries/).

+Linaro also provides monthly [GNU Toolchain Integration Builds](https://snapshots.linaro.org/gnu-toolchain/) which offer users a snapshot of the upstream build.
+These builds allow developers to test features from a pre-built binary as soon as it is upstream.

 The following tables provide direct access to the most common Linux and bare-metal ABI variants of the Linaro binary cross-toolchain quarterly releases.
 Both x86_64 Linux and Mingw32 (MS Windows compatible) host binaries are provided:

 #### Latest Linux Targeted Binary Toolchain Releases